 The volume pot is actually equipped with a log (Logarithmic) pot intended for volume control rather than a linear pot on the amp (Fender has no excuse for some of their design issues.)

-The Lion Tamer sells for around $30CAD and is worth every penny.
+The Dr Watson Lion Tamer sells for around $30CAD and is worth every penny.
 It comes with very simple instructions for use with the Fender Blues Deluxe, Blues Deville, Hot Rod Deluxe, and even Peavey’s Classic 30.
+How can you go without this Peavey blues amp tweak?

 Don’t miss: Fender Blues Deluxe Repair – Power Resistor Replacement